HomeBlogSuperannuation: What you Need to Know as a Student

 If you don’t really understand super and your financial focus is elsewhere, you’re not alone.
 It’s not just students that are disengaged with super—it’s Australians in general.

 If you’re 18 and over, and you earn at least $450 (before tax) in a calendar month, you should start thinking about your super.
-It could be one of your biggest assets in the future.
+Especially since you’ve got time to let your super compound and grow.
+Super could become one of your biggest assets in the future.

 Super is more important than you may realise, so join us today at Student Super to start saving.